UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_16.md

 Notes:

-In our analysis it might be important to know how frequent events occur and the time between them.
+In our analysis, it might be important to know how frequent events occur and the time between them.

 `.diff()` is a useful function for that.

 This outputs a pandas Series with the time that occurs between rows.
-As you can see there was a 10 hour and 22minute gap between Tom’s third and forth bike rides.
-Wow - that’s a long work day\!"
+As you can see, there was a 10 hour and 22minute gap between Tom’s third and forth bike rides.
+Wow - that’s a long workday\!"

 Here, you’ll now notice a new dtype at the bottom of our new pandas Series named